hissain/mlcoder/README.md

 # MLCoder

-MLCoder is a Python package that provides a collection of frequently used Python code snippets for Machine Learning.
-This package can be easily installed and used via the command-line interface (CLI).
+MLCoder is a Python package that provides a collection of frequently used code snippets for Machine Learning, offering a command-line interface (CLI) to search and copy files from its built-in repository.
+Users can easily install it via PyPI or GitHub and leverage its simple commands to quickly access useful scripts.

 ## Installation